-- 1. Skin exposure: If powders or liquids containing beryllium contact skin areas, immediately wash the affected skin areas with soap and water to remove the beryllium. - 2.
-Eye cryosure: If a beryllium is splashed into the eyes, the eyes should be flushed immediately with water for at least 5 minutes.
-The individual should then be referred to a physician. - 3.
-Breathing: Individuals who accidentally inhale large amounts of beryllium dust or fumes should be removed from contact with beryllium and immediately referred to a physician.
+1. Skin exposure: If powders or liquids containing beryllium contact skin areas, immediately wash the affected skin areas with soap and water to remove the beryllium.

+soap and water to remove the beryllium.

+2. Eye crposure: If a beryllium is splashed into the eyes, the eyes should be flushed immediately with water for at least 5 minutes.
+The individual should then be referred to a physician

+3. Breathing: Individuals who accidentally inhale large amounts of beryllium dust or fumes should be removed from contact with beryllium and immediately referred to a physician.